 Collagen can’t repair damage to their joints, but it can be used preventatively.
 Feeding a collagen-rich chew at least once a week can help to support their hips and joints as they age and grow.

 There are many safe natural chew options available, but you need to find the one that is right for your pet.
-Here are 3 common situations that will impact the type of chew that you offer your pet:
+Here are 3 common issues that will impact the type of chew that you offer your pet:

 Managing your pet’s weight can mean limiting calories to match their activity level and metabolism.
 When trying to care for an overweight dog, the first thing that usually gets cut from their routine is treats.
 Some natural chews are high in fat and calories that can further contribute to weight problems.

-If your dog has a natural chew, you may need to adjust their next meal to accommodate it.
-Or even better, take them out for an extra-long walk or a rigorous game of fetch to balance it out.
+If you offer your dog a natural chew, then you can balance out their calories by feeding a smaller meal.
+Or even better, take them out for an extra-long walk or a rigorous game of fetch to work off any extra calories they consumed.

 You may not be able to feed natural chews as frequently as you used to, but that doesn’t mean you have to cut them out entirely.
 Look for lower-fat options when picking a dog chew.